PrairieLearn/PrairieLearn/docs/assessment.md

 - If a zone has `maxPoints`, then, of the points that are awarded for answering questions in this zone, at most `maxPoints` will count toward the total points.

 - If a zone has `bestQuestions`, then, of the questions in this zone, only `bestQuestions` with the highest number of awarded points will count toward the total points.

+Each question may be assigned _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are assigned manually by a human grader).
+By default, if a question sets a value to `points`, questions with a grading method set to Manual will be assigned only manual points, while other questions will be assigned only auto points.
+However, it is possible to set both auto points and manual points to the question, by using `autoPoints` and `manualPoints` in a question.
+It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.
+Note that, to avoid ambiguity, it is an error to use both `points` and `autoPoints`, or `points` and `manualPoints`, in the same question.

 ## Assessment and question instances and resetting assessments